-The gunner's exit door is open on the turret's right side, and stowage mounts for spare track blocks are attached to the front of the turret.
+The gunner's exit doors are open on the turret's right side, and stowage mounts for spare track blocks are attached to the front of the turret.
 The mantlet for the telescope M99 is attached to the ordnance mantlet.
 A small guard wheel can just be seen between the front drive sprocket and the first road wheel.

-The rear air exhaust duct was covered by a protective mesh screen.
+The rear air exhaust duct is highlighted here.
 More details of the suspension can be viewed in this image as well.

 This view is peering into the open driver's door on the turret's left side.
 The driver's seat and wobble stick control common to the M46 and M47 tanks can be seen in the foreground.
 The main instrument panel is attached to the turret roof.
 The howitzer mount and its reoil and equilibrator cylinders can be seen behind the driver's seat.

 The spade is lowered on this machine, giving us a view of the two turret rear doors, which are hinged on the top and bottom of the turret rear to provide a platform and roof when opened.
 Between the legs of the spade are two rear stowage compartment access doors.
 (Picture courtesy Jose Maria Serrano.)

 The turret rear doors are open on this vehicle.
 The stabilization spade is lowered, and the left taillight can be seen just above the fender.
 The final bumper spring is visible above the trailing idler wheel.
 Inside the turret, a projectile stowage rack is in the rear corner, and the projectile rammer and spade hoist is centered in the turret opening.